Jan Lucanus: Martial arts

 In 2008, Lucanus founded the Martial Arts Creative Team (MACT) to design unique action choreography for comic books, films, and beyond, as well as a unique style of camerawork to capture the choreography called "Weapon Camera Movement".
 Members include Ian Morgan, John Machado, Maximillion Chen, Mercer Boffey, Aurore Barry, Hinton Wells, Gabe Dorado, Glenyss Puentavella, and Jordan Forth.

-In 2009, the William C. C. Chen's (WCCC) U. S. Tai Chi Pushing Hands Team was reignited, and Lucanus returned as the official captain of the team for the 2009–2011 seasons, running training and tournament preparation, as well as competing alongside his father and Calum Douglas-Reid, and new team members Jordan Forth, Eric William Johnson, Kan Kanzaki, and J. J. Blickstein.
+In 2009, the WCCC US Tai Chi Pushing Hands Team was reignited, and Lucanus returned as the official captain of the team for the 2009–2011 seasons, running training and tournament preparation, as well as competing alongside his father and Calum Douglas-Reid, and new team members Jordan Forth, Eric William Johnson, Kan Kanzaki, and J. J. Blickstein.
 Lucanus, his father, and the team won several gold medals on the International Chinese Martial Arts Circuit (ICMAC), with the father/son duo taking gold medals in the ICMAC's first tournament to use Extreme Pushing Hands rules (full body grappling with tai chi space control tactics within a ring) organized by Dr. Shie-Ming Hwang and Nick Scrima.
 Several members of the WCCC Team ranked number one in numerous weight classes for the 2010 season.
-Jan used the ICMAC tournaments just as his coach Josh Waitzkin did before him: as preparation for the Tai Chi World Cup in Taiwan.
-Jan competed and won the silver World Cup medal on October 4, 2010 in Taiwan for Push Hands in the 165 lbs. weight class, while his father once again won the bronze World Cup medal in the 185 lbs. weight class.
-However, also as his former coach Josh before him, despite the accumulation of several international titles and medals, Jan's style of competitive pushing hands has received criticisms within the tai chi community for being "all wrong".
+At the Tai Chi World Cup in Taiwan, Lucanus competed and won the silver World Cup medal for Push Hands in the 165 lbs. weight class, while his father won the bronze World Cup medal in the 185 lbs. weight class.

 In 2012, Lucanus began training in Bruce Lee's philosophy of Jeet Kune Do with Sifu Sam Levine at the Combative Arts Academy while continuing his training in Brazilian jiu-jitsu with John Machado and tai chi with his private students.